Reflections & Impressions: Paint, Lens, & Clay

 Whether watching the sunrise come up over a glistening field, marveling at the intricacies of nature on a woodland walk, or floating down the river charmed by the waterfowl and mesmerized by the water’s swirling patterns, we are blessed to live in the beautiful Allegheny River Valley Region.
 Worlds of wonder surround us.
 Some of us reach for our cell phones to capture the moment in a photo.
 Fortunately, artists among us engage and interact with that inspiration to explore its beauty more deeply and share their discoveries with us in their artwork.

-In the Red Brick Gallery’s next exhibit running from Friday, July 13 to August 29, 2017, local artists Jason Floyd Lewi and Cheri Lee Anderton-Yarnell reveal their awe of the beauty of God’s creation and their journey as artists in three different media: “Inspired Expressions: Brush, Lens & Clay”.
+In the Red Brick Gallery’s next exhibit running from Friday, July 13 to August 19, 2018, local artists Jason Floyd Lewi and Cheri Lee Anderton-Yarnell and Glenn Thompson reveal their awe of the beauty of God’s creation and their journey as artists in three different media: “Inspired Expressions: Brush, Lens & Clay”.
 Revel in their inspired watercolors, photography and pottery and meet them personally at an Exhibit Opening on Sunday, July 15 from 4 to 6 PM, after Allegheny RiverStone Center for the Arts’ 2 PM Lincoln Hall concert by internationally acclaimed pianist Frederick Moyer.

 ABOUT THE ARTISTS